 Probabilistic forecasting and prediction intervals

-Prediction intervals serve the purpose of expressing the uncertainty in the predictions.
-They are mathematically a bit different from confidence intervals (you can learn about the distinction more here) but they serve the same purpose of enhancing your predictions with probabilistic forecasting to deal with uncertainty.
+The purpose of prediction intervals is to express the uncertainty of the forecasts.
+Mathematically, prediction intervals are slightly different from confidence intervals (learn more about the distinction in this article), but they serve the same purpose of enhancing your predictions with probabilistic forecasting to deal with uncertainty.

-To obtain 95 and 5 percent prediction interval we compute quantiles from residuals between target and prediction we got for the data used for model training.
-That way we can ensure the interval is thin for situations where the uncertainty is small (e.g. predicting solar production in the middle of the night) and vice versa (e.g. prediction very far ahead).
+To obtain 95 and 5 percent prediction intervals, TIM computes quantiles from the errors between the target and its forecasts on the data used for model building.
+That way, the interval is thin for situations where the uncertainty is small (e.g. forecasting solar production in the middle of the night) and wider for situations with a higher level of uncertainty (e.g. a forecast very far ahead).

-We refer to this 95 and 5 percent pair as a 90 percent symmetric prediction interval and it could be translated as "an interval, where we expect that an actual value will sit 90 percent of the time".
-You can manipulate this confidence level to best suit your business needs depending on the trade-off between the cost of over-forecasting or under-forecasting in your business.
+This 95 and 5 percent pair can be referred to as a 90 percent symmetric prediction interval and it could be translated as "an interval, where the actual value will be contained in 90 percent of the time".
+This confidence level can be manipulated to best suit each users business needs depending on the trade-off between the cost of over-forecasting and under-forecasting in each business use case.

-Because the TIM forecast is an estimate of a mean of the random distribution (a so called mean forecast), it might sometimes happen, that it does not lie inside this interval.
-This is caused by the fact that for some distributions the median lies far from the mean.
+Since TIM's forecast is an estimate of the mean of a random distribution (a so-called mean forecast), it might sometimes happen that it does not lie inside this interval.
+This is caused by the fact that for some distributions the median largely differs from the mean.